pulumi/docs/content/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app/index.md

 ![OAuth Client Server](./oauth-client-server.jpg)

-People with correct access could now use and see the CMS.
+People with correct access can now use the CMS.

 ![CMS](./cms.jpg)